-I'm an audiovisual historian and filmmaker working at the intersection of scholarship and art, which is where I have built Seven Local Film in Jackson Heights, Queens, where I live.
+I'm an audiovisual historian and filmmaker working at the intersection of research and art, which is where I've built Seven Local Film in Jackson Heights, Queens, where I live.
 Meanwhile, I teach Screen Studies in Brooklyn College's Feirstein Graduate School of Cinema, in the borough in which I was born and raised.
-My films explore audiovisual art's analytic as well as expressive capacity to create history as well as the potential of archival and social research to produce art.
+My films explore documentary art's analytic as well as expressive power.

 The relationship between writing and video is reciprocal but not static.
 Just as my written history work's conceptual and representational limits pushed me to make films, my video work's form as well as content has spawned a book's worth of essays, the substance and shape of which would never have materialized without audiovisual experimentation.
 Writing for Unisphere contemplates the interborough and interamerican present and past of global NYC, viewed from Queens.

-The Unisphere also resonates with me personally, which I explained at the Moth's first-ever Story Slam held in Queens, in Flushing's Town Hall, at a temporal as well as geographical crossroads in my life and career.
+The Unisphere also resonates with me personally, which I explained at the Moth's first-ever Story Slam held in Queens, in Flushing's Town Hall.